 “The marriage – it didn’t go well.
 Each time my husband wanted to make love to me, he would beat me.
 He wouldn’t allow me to leave the house.
 I felt so depressed that I tried to take my own life.” –Lamama, 15, Cameroon

 Lamama was forced out of school to marry her husband, and sadly her story is just one of many.
 Statistics suggest that one third of girls in the developing world are married before the age of 18, whilst one in nine enter into marriage before the age of 15.
-If this trend prevails, 150 million girls will be married before their 18th birthday over the next ten years.
+If this trend prevails, 150 million girls will be married before their 18th birthday by 2030.
 Although boys are also married as children, girls are more disproportionately affected by child marriage.
 This is often because girls are not valued as highly as boys in the communities where child marriage take place – in these cases, marriage may be seen as a way of easing the economic burden on the girl’s family.

 In Sub-Saharan Africa, these are the countries with the highest levels of child marriage.